AlexKI123/DoublesProject/README.md

   * Other.
 Methods and figures related to counting up and representing access to sequence space, assigning single/double/triple state to empirical data, and estimating alpha from available sources
 * Data_P53.
 Input file with data on the TP53 case
 * Data_TEM1.
 Input file with data on the TEM1 case
+* dataEmpirical.zip Contains our simulation results for both empirical landscapes
+* dataRandom.zip Contains our simulation results for random landscapes

 Before attempting to use these materials, please read the relevant descriptions in Methods.